vnobets7/final_project_ftde_batch_processing/README.md

 ### Futher improvement:
 - Use python venv instead conda
 - Add github workflows into the project repo
-- Re-create the data streaming project and adding apache code for orchestrate the pipeline
+- Re-create the data streaming project and adding apache airflow for orchestrate the pipeline
 - Use python or other tools for automate data quality(DQ) check
 - Create dashboard for employee view with different department
 - Create dashboard for candidate